sinaru/Procyon/README.md

 Procyon will handle the route mappings, rendering of static and dynamic content, data management with the API.

 Procyon can be used for "multi-page" front-end application development.
 Procyon uses MVC design pattern to support multi-page request handling.

-### API resource

-Suppose you have a resource called 'note' that you want to store and update in a persistent storage such as database table.
-The API resource for note should have following end points and respond in JSON.
-They are the default expected endpoints by Procyon.
-You can override the endpoints in your data model if necessary.

-`/get`
-This is to get data from a resource.
-Additionally `id` parameter contains the identification value of the model to be read.

-`/post`
-This is to create a new model through API.

-`/put`
-This is to update a new model through API.
-Additionally `id` parameter contains the identification value of the model to be updated.

-`/delete`
-This is to delete a model through the API.
-Additionally `id` parameter contains the identification value of the model to be deleted.

-`/batch`
-This is to perform a specific action for a set of resource items.
-The `type` parameter is to be used to specify the action.
-It can be `read`, `post` etc.
-Depending on the type, the `data` parameter can contain different values.

 ## Creating your app